For most people, telecommuting remains a norm as we continue our lives with our work-from-home arrangements.

 Note: If you’re on Shutterstock, you’ll be paid at the end of each month when you reach the minimum payout amount of US$35.

-You should know by now that the tuition industry is a billion-dollar industry in Singapore.
+You should know by now that Singapore’s tuition industry is a billion-dollar industry.

-If you’re one that has relevant academic qualifications and would like to offer tuition services in the comfort of your home, this is one option for you.
+If you have relevant academic qualifications and would like to offer tuition services in the comfort of your home, this is one option.

 Its headquarters are in Hong Kong, and it expanded to Singapore in 2015.